 1 packet of yeast

 4 Tbsp. red wine leavings and honey combination (See below)

-All masses have unique, different tasting cakes, all of which adhere to the instruction laid out above.
+All masses have unique, different tasting cakes of light, all of which adhere to the instruction laid out above.
 This is as it should be.
 The ingredient that seems to make the biggest difference in the way that the cakes taste is the grain which is used.
 I have had cakes with most grains, and they have all been good.
 The only exception is whole wheat.
 Yuck.

-Also, keep in mind that a cake that tastes like Abramelin is distracting.
+Also, keep in mind that cakes of light that taste like Abramelin are distracting.
 I don’t care how good your heartburn medicine is: it was probably not made to soothe Abramelin burns.
 Only add a couple of drops to the mix.
 They are supposed to taste good.

-About the blood.
-You are only supposed to “smooth” with blood.
+About the blood, “smooth” with blood.
 Bloody cakes are… well… gross.
 There is also the matter of disease.
 For personal masses, or as in the case of The Mass of The Phoenix, I will use my own blood – fresh – in the cake.
 For public Masses any blood used should be burned to ash, and the ash added to the ingredients.

 Once all of your ingredients have been combined, roll out the the dough, and use a lipstick tube to cut the dough into little round wafers.
 Refrain from using gingerbread man cookie cutters.
 You will impress no one.

-Some people like them raw, but they tend to be sticky.
+Some people like cakes of light raw, but they tend to be sticky.